bdipesh/react_starter/README.md

 # 🚀 React Starter Kit

 > A production-ready React starter template with modern tooling and best practices baked in.
 Clone, configure, and start building your next amazing project in minutes!
+Added a beautifully crafted common component with Zod validation.

 ## ✨ Features